PatrickRay88/data-mining-virality-analysis/README.md

 - **Hacker News**: Collector script targets the JSON API for "newstories" stream, but no HN snapshots are included yet
 - **Ethics**: Public data only, anonymized authors, TOS compliant
 - **Storage**: All data stored as Parquet files for efficient analysis
+- **Availability**: Datasets are excluded from version control; request access or regenerate via the collectors

 ## Key Features